dewinterjack/journey/thoughts.md

 ## Workplace

-I want to start building some projects now that I have submitted the Pets application.
+I want to start building some projects of my own now that I have submitted the Pets application.